liyispatial/LiYi-RWE-Analytics-Portfolio/2_R_Causal_Inference_with_IPW/README.md

 ## Data & Cohort

-This analysis was conducted on data from a large, deeply-phenotyped prospective cohort study following US women and their children from birth to mid-life.
+This analysis was conducted on data from a large, deeply-phenotyped prospective cohort study following US women and their children from birth to mid-life between 2000-2025.
 The analytical dataset integrates rich longitudinal data, including clinical measures, participant surveys, and linked geospatial information on environmental exposures.
-The final analytical sample for this study included over 1,800 participants with complete data at baseline, demonstrating the application of these methods on a significant, real-world dataset.
+The final analytical sample for this study included over 2,000 participants with complete data at baseline, demonstrating the application of these methods on a significant, real-world dataset.

 ## Methodological Approach